 NDFB anti-talk faction returns to Assam from camps after

 The anti-talk faction of the banned NDFB, an insurgent outfit in Assam, led by B Saoraigwra has returned to the state from its camps in a neighbouring country and has signed an agreement to abjure violence and join peace talks with the government, DGP Bhaskar Jyoti Mahanta said on Friday.
-The government has suspended operations against the outfit, Mahanta said.
+The government has suspended operations against the outfit and an agreement is likely to be signed with the Government of India soon, Mahanta said.

-The NDFB faction which returned has 27 other cadres, who have been kept at a location which cannot be disclosed, Mahanta told newsmen here.
-Among those who returned are Saoraigwra, NDFB general secretary B R Feranga and its "finance secretary" B Dwmwilu.
+The National Democratic Front of Bodoland(NDFB) faction which returned has 27 cadres, besides Saoraigwra and have been kept at a location which cannot be disclosed, Mahanta told newsmen here.
+Among those who returned are NDFB general secretary B R Feranga and its "finance secretary" B Dwmwilu.

 Two prominent members of the outfit B Bidai, the NDFB "c-in-c" and B Batha have not returned with this group of NDFB cadres, the director general of police said.
 "We appeal to them to also return to the mainstream and participate in the peace process," Mahanta added.